 What experience have you had speaking in court?

-Opportunities obviously vary, but our partners encourage associates to take an active role and work to have associates argue matters or take other speaking roles when the situation presents itself.
+Opportunities naturally vary, but our partners encourage associates to take an active role and work to have associates argue matters or take other speaking roles when the situation presents itself.

 Associates here are expected to be able to handle conversations with clients and opposing counsel.